-York is located approximately half way between London and Edinburgh on the Virgin Trains East Coast mainline rail route.
+York is located approximately half way between London and Edinburgh on the LNER mainline rail route.
 It takes less than two hours to reach York from London and trains run every half hour from the capital.

 The city is also easily accessible from several regional airports including Leeds Bradford International Airport, Newcastle and Manchester Airport.
 National Express runs regular services to the city by coach and the nearest port for European access is at Hull, linking York to Rotterdam and Zeebrugge through P&O Ferries.

 Key employment sectors include science and innovation, rail, financial and professional services, creative and technology businesses, the Universities and tourism.

 - 6.9 million visitors annually, £564 million total visitor spend, supporting 19,000 jobs